arriIsHere/arri.gay/src/articles/wavelengths-review/index.md

 the hurt it will cause me, and sometimes I go only to feel like I should not have.
 Recently I have started spending these holidays with other queer friends; my found family.
 This experience very closely mirrors Steph's: she has new friends in this little town that bring her gifts, invite her to holiday dinners, and check up on her.
 It shows how queer people build a new community for ourselves when the ones we were born into push us away.

-*Life Is Strange and the Life Is Strange logo is &copy; Donod entertainment all rights reserved*